itsAR-VR/kalmscript1/README.md

   sent so follow-ups start immediately.
 You can disable auto-sending anytime from **Project Settings → Script properties** by setting `AutoSendEnabled` to `FALSE`.
 To flip this value without opening settings, run the `toggleAutoSendEnabled` function from **Extensions → Macros** or assign it to a sheet button.

 Toggling this value only stops follow-ups logically.
 The time-driven trigger continues to invoke `autoSendFollowUps`, which consumes an execution each day.
  Delete the trigger entirely if you need to pause scheduled runs.

+All automated emails include a custom `X-Kalm-Auto` header.
+If you reply manually from the same account, the absence of this header lets the script know to stop further follow-ups automatically.

  ## Basic Usage